 Our officers and directors are not required to, and will not, commit their full time to our affairs, which may result in a conflict of interest in allocating their time between our operations and our search for a business combination and their other businesses.
 We do not intend to have any full-time employees prior to the completion of our initial business combination.
 Each of our officers is engaged in several other business endeavors, including but not limited to new and existing Private-to-Public Equity ("PPE") companies, for which they may be entitled to substantial compensation and our officers are not obligated to contribute any specific number of hours per week to our affairs.
-In particular, certain of our officers and directors serve as an officer or director of GigInternational1 and GigCapital6, each, a blank check company sponsored by affiliates of our Sponsor.
 Our independent directors also serve as officers or board members for other entities.
 If our officers' and directors' other business affairs require them to devote substantial amounts of time to such affairs in excess of their current commitment levels, it could limit their ability to devote time to our affairs which may have a negative impact on our ability to complete our initial business combination.
 For a complete discussion of our officers' and directors' other business affairs, please see the section of this Annual Report entitled "Directors, Executive Officers and Corporate Governance."